openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    INSANE_SKIP_${PN} += "dev-so"

-Please keep in mind that the QA checks exist in order to detect real or potential problems in the packaged output.
+Please keep in mind that the QA checks are meant to detect real or potential problems in the packaged output.
 So exercise caution when disabling these checks.

-The following list shows the tests you can list with the ``WARN_QA`` and ``ERROR_QA`` variables:
+Here are the tests you can list with the ``WARN_QA`` and ``ERROR_QA`` variables:

 -  ``already-stripped:`` Checks that produced binaries have not